CreativeWolfies/akyanet-research/akyanet.md

 As for council members, they are revokable.

 As diplomats, they need to cooperate closely to the GC to correctly represent the interests of the Akyanet community and to promote peace around the world.

+### Patents and copyrights

+In our current society, patents and copyrights are used to protect the revenue that the protected product generate.
+But since Akyanet is a society without money, patents and copyrights becomes useless.

+The issue with copyrights and patents is that they often slow down research.

+This is why, in Akyanet, patents and copyrights are abolished.
+Instead, licenses are used.

+Licenses contain the name(s) of the creation's author(s) and the date of when it was created.
+If someone brings changes to the original creation, he must provide a copy of the license with it.
+This copied license should contain the original content of the license, a link to the original work if possible, and the name(s) of the changes' author(s) with, when possible, a short description of the changes and the date of the changes.

+If a member pretends to be the original author of a creation when he is not, the real original author have multiple choices: he can discuss with the fake original author to try finding common ground, or he can report this abuse on the website to correct the license.

+This licensing system is the one by default.
+Meaning that if a creation does not have a license attached to it, if you make changes to it or you simply repost it, you have to mention the original creator, etc.

+You cannot license anything.
+The creation must be reasonably complex (e.g. you cannot license a color or a shape).

+In some cases, you can limit the use of a creation.
+For instance, if you create a logo for your association and you use it as a seal (to indicate the origin of some documents for example), you do not want someone else to use it as it could mislead some members.
+In this situation, you have to mention the usage limitations in the license and you have to provide a valid justification of why you need these usage limitations.

+### Akyanet website and its maintenance

+The Akyanet website is an important part of Akyanet.
+The goals of this website are to provide a personal space to Akyanet members, provide voting interfaces, forums, links to information sources, various tools, and much more.

+The source code of the website must be open-source.

+In the first phases, the Akyanet website will be hosted using a host which is not part of Akyanet.
+But, when possible, we must host Akyanet on Akyanet host servers and decentralize Akyanet to reduce the risk of total destruction due to a server takedown.

+The maintenance will be guaranteed by a commitee named Akyanet Website Maintenance Commitee, or AWMC in short.
+Members of this commitee are appointed by the Global Coordinator.
+All members of this commitee are revokable at any time.
+They have a 3-month mandate.

+All changes require the approval of all AWMC members.
+These same changes, once approved by the AWMC, should be approved by the Global Coordinator, which could organize a vote involving the whole Akyanet community if needed.

+Modifications and modification requests, including their current state and additional information about them (code, description, debates transcripts, ...), must be public.

+The size of the commitee should be large enough to quickly apply the requested modifications and to reduce the risk of corruption.

+A system of key-sharing between AWMC and the GC must be set up as soon as possibe to prevent the application of unwanted changes from the AWMC.
+This system must prevent unilateral changes.

+Additional commitees may be required to ensure the correct maintenance of the Akyanet website.

 ## Notes